 4. Vitamin A

-HairOmega hair vitamins contain the perfect amount Vitamin A to support skin health and hair growth, between 100-200% of the USDA Recommended Daily Allowance (RDA).
+DrFormulas’ HairOmega line of hair vitamins contain the perfect amount of Vitamin A to support skin health and hair growth, between 100-200% of the Daily Value.

 5. Vitamin D

-Magnesium participates in more than 300 biochemical reactions in the body.
+Magnesium participates in more than 300 biochemical reactions in the body including growth of hair.
 It helps support a healthy immune system, as well as maintenance of normal muscle and nerve functions.
-It also keeps your heart strong, regulates blood glucose levels, and helps with the production of protein and energy.
-Signs of magnesium deficiency include nausea, weakness, fatigue, vomiting, irregular heart rhythms, muscle contractions, and hair loss.
-Healthy circulation in the scalp ensures that hair follicles get the nutrients they need to grow.
-Because of magnesium’s role in supporting blood flow it helps support optimal nutrient delivery to the hair follicles.
+It also keeps your heart strong, regulates blood glucose levels, and helps with the production of protein and energy.10 Because of magnesium’s role in metabolism and metabolic reactions having ample magnesium supports hair growth .

 8. Omega-3 Fatty Acids